micooz/bp/README.md

 ## Monitor

-bp binary which compiled with `--features="monitor"` expose a TCP control port which can be used for remote monitoring.
+bp executable compiled with `--features="monitor"` expose a TCP control port which can be used for remote monitoring.

 ### use telnet